 Report Shines Light on Local Risks From Climate Change

 In 2020, the Albemarle County Board of Supervisors crafted and adopted the first phase of its Climate Action Plan.
-Now, Albemarle County has partnered with The Piedmont Environmental Council, Resilient Virginia, climate modeling engineering firm Sobis, and Richmond-based marketing firm Green Fin Studio to analyze the risks and vulnerabilities of climate changes within Albemarle County.
+In 2022, Albemarle County partnered with The Piedmont Environmental Council, Resilient Virginia, climate modeling engineering firm Sobis, and Richmond-based marketing firm Green Fin Studio to analyze the risks and vulnerabilities of climate changes within Albemarle County.
 The study examines extreme heat, drought, flooding, fire, disease and pestilence, and the intersections of all of these hazards.
 It also views their impacts through the lens of people, the natural environment, our built environment and the economy.